Hwacha1012/Datamatch-Assignment-1/README.md

 Apply for a [Jetbrains student license](https://www.jetbrains.com/student/) if you haven't yet, and download [Webstorm](https://www.jetbrains.com/webstorm/).
 We highly encourage you to use this IDE.

 ## Part 1 - HTML basics (Week 1)
 Clone this repository using [this guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-Notice the three subfolers: `css`, `img`, and `js`, for your CSS files, images, and Javascript files respectively, and the html file `index.html` in the main folder (the `data` folder will be used in Part 2).
+Notice the subfolers: `img` and `js`, for your images, and Javascript files respectively, and the html file `index.html` in the main folder (the `data` folder will be used in Part 2).
+You will need to create a `css` subfolder to store your `.css` file in for this part of the assignment.

 Using HTML and CSS, modify the files and create a personal website to introduce yourself.
 It can be as simple or as complicated as you want, it just needs to include your name, a short biography of yourself, a profile picture, and a couple of links to other profiles of yourself.
 (Feel free to add more features, like more images/a slideshow, a background image, other pages, etc.) Use at least 3 CSS selectors and 6 properties to style your webpage.
 Some ideas include:
 - Changing the font!
-Check out Google Fonts for this.
+Check out [Google Fonts](https://fonts.google.com/) for this.
 You will have to link the font in your header.
 - Adding icons and styling them.
-Consider Font Awesome.
+Consider [Font Awesome](https://fontawesome.com/).
 - Making the layout of your website responsive.
-Consider Bootstrap.
+Consider [Bootstrap](https://getbootstrap.com/).

 Make sure you don't delete the following lines in the `index.html`!
 They will be used in the next part of the assignment.